Skip to main content

 • monetization

-The monetization aspect of the game has been criticized as a cash grab, with many reviewers feeling misled by its marketing and the inclusion of microtransactions for cosmetic items and additional content.
-Players express frustration over the game's perceived lack of depth and meaningful engagement, suggesting that the monetization strategy undermines its artistic intentions and overall value.
+The monetization strategy of the game has been widely criticized as a cash grab, with many reviewers feeling misled by its marketing and the inclusion of microtransactions for cosmetic items and additional content.
+Players express frustration over the game's perceived lack of depth and meaningful engagement, suggesting that the monetization undermines its artistic intentions and overall value.
+Overall, the sentiment is that the game prioritizes profit over genuine creative expression.

 • “I usually don't recommend any game that you pay for upfront and then have it include microtransactions, but in this case, I will make an exception.”